 This memo serves as a reminder of the various responsibilities, obligations, and guidelines for the conduct of a search and the subsequent hiring of a new faculty member.
 While many of these parts apply particularly to tenure-track and lecturer searches, they are also useful for other searches.

 The Faculty has legislated some procedures for appointments, especially tenure-track appointments.
 Please refer to Section Seven, II, 1. and 2., in the Handbook of Faculty Legislation.

-Prepare the advertisement describing the position for placement in appropriate professional publications and submit an advance copy for approval to the firstname.lastname@example.org Once approved, the Department Assistant will post on PeopleAdmin.
-HR can assist in posting on PeopleAdmin.
-The Department must notify the Dean of Faculty's office once the ad has been posted on PeopleAdmin.
-The Dean’s staff will place the ad in the online edition of Inside Higher Ed, Higher Education Recruitment Consortium, and on the Dean of Faculty’s web page.
+Prepare the advertisement describing the position for placement in appropriate professional publications and submit an advance copy for approval to the email@example.com Once approved, the Dean's office will post on Jobs.mtholyoke.edu.
+The Dean’s staff will place the ad in the online edition of Inside Higher Ed and Higher Education Recruitment Consortium.
 You may then place the ad in appropriate professional and other journals.
 Post the advertisement so that students will know of the position and the recruitment, and notify other relevant departments and faculty about the search.
 We also encourage you to post the ad on your department or program website.

 Every ad should include the following text: